sj-p/vlast/README.md

 Limitations
 -----------
-* not all API methods are supported, notably search & write methods
+* not all API methods are supported, notably write methods
 * not all request parameters are supported
 * not all returned data is used in generating output (but see --outfile option)